 Geology and History Summary for Mount St. Helens

 Mount St. Helens, located in Washington State, is the most active volcano in the Cascade Range, and it is the most likely of the contiguous U.S. volcanoes to erupt in the future.
-The volcano is almost 53 km (33 mi) due west of Mount Adams and approximately 80 km (50 mi) northwest of the Vancouver, Washington—Portland, Oregon metropolitan area.
+The volcano is almost 53 km (33 mi) due west of Mount Adams and approximately 80 km (50 mi) northeast of the Vancouver, Washington—Portland, Oregon metropolitan area.
 Volcanism occurs at Mount St. Helens and other volcanoes in the Cascades arc due to subduction of the Juan de Fuca plate off the western coast of North America.

 Over its rich and complex 275,000-year history, Mount St. Helens has produced both violent explosive eruptions of volcanic tephra and relatively quiet outpourings of lava.
 In the beginning stages of eruptive activity, the volcano mostly consisted of a cluster of domes that was surrounded by an apron of tephra and debris fans of fragmented volcanic rocks.